Education in Antigua and Barbuda

 Education in Antigua and Barbuda is compulsory and free for children between the ages of 5 and 16 years.
+The system is modeled on the British educational system.
+The current Minister of Education, Sport & Creative Industries is Daryll Sylvester Matthew.

+The adult literacy rate in Antigua and Barbuda is approximately 99%.

+Primary and secondary education

+Antigua and Barbuda has several primary and secondary schools, both government and private.
+In the 2013-2014 school year, 10,059 students were enrolled in a primary school, and 7,797 students were enrolled in secondary school.

-The system of education in Antigua and Barbuda is based on the British educational system.
-The school year begins in September and ends in June of the following year.
+The school year for primary and secondary schools begins in September and ends in June of the following year.
 In order to ensure that all costs related to schooling are covered by the government, there is an education levy on all basic wages in Antigua and Barbuda, with the funds used toward such costs as supplies, transportation, and school infrastructure maintenance.

+Higher education

-In 1972, the technical and teacher’s training colleges merged and formed the Antigua State College.
+In 1972, the technical and teacher's training colleges merged and formed the Antigua State College.
 Additional training options outside of university are offered at the Antigua and Barbuda Institute of Information Technology (ABIIT) and the Antigua and Barbuda Hospitality Training Institute (ABHTI).

 In 2019, the University of the West Indies opened its fifth campus overall (and fourth physical campus) in Five Islands.
 The country was previously served solely by the University of the West Indies Open Campus.
 The government of Antigua and Barbuda contributes financially to the UWI.

-The island of Antigua currently has three foreign-owned for-profit offshore medical schools.
+The island of Antigua currently has three foreign-owned for-profit offshore medical schools: the University of Health Sciences Antigua (UHSA), founded in 1982; the American University of Antigua (AUA), founded in 2004; and the Metropolitan University College of Medicine (MUCM), founded in 2018.
 The island's medical schools cater mostly to foreign students but contribute to the local economy and health care.
-The three schools are: